Mississagi Multi-Species Magic

 outpost-lodge-entrance

-We had the pleasure of visiting with the gracious owners of the lodge, Ann and Jim Kehoe, on a road trip through the Algoma region while filming episodes for the new season of Extreme Angler TV, and with the local knowledge of lakes in the region, this lodge was a perfect location to base our angling work-vacation.
+We had the pleasure of visiting with the gracious owners of the lodge, Ann and Jim Kehoe, on a road trip through the Algoma region while filming episodes for the new season of Extreme Angler TV, and with the local knowledge of lakes in the region, this lodge was a perfect location to base our angling work vacation.

 outpost-lodge-scenery

-This road trip report is about the awesome angling opportunities found in this region, but we must add that the Outpost Lodge is not, primarily, a fishing camp.
+This road trip report is about the awesome angling opportunities found in this region, but we must add that The Outpost Lodge is not, primarily, a fishing camp.
 It is a vacation resort in the true sense of the word.

-It is in a magnificent location and intended to give a service to those seeking something unusually good, yet affordable.
-It has every modern comfort and convenience even though it's in a wilderness setting.
+It is in a magnificent location and is intended to give a service to those seeking something unusually good, yet affordable.
+It has every modern comfort and convenience, even though it's in a wilderness setting.
 The lodge and cottages have automatic heat and electricity as well as a modern water and sewage system.

 outpost-lodge-owner